Where to set up a Multinational Business – Part 4: Europe

 Obtaining a ‘crypto’ license costs a few thousand dollars and there are no additional capitalization requirements other than the EUR 2,500 standard incorporation cost for all private limited companies.

-Estonian companies may also be considered by certain e-commerce and internet entrepreneurs as it offers a low-cost set up and has access to the broad range of payment processing options in the European Economic Area.
+Estonian companies may also be considered by certain e-commerce and internet entrepreneurs as the country offers a low-cost set up and has access to the broad range of payment processing options in the European Economic Area.

 United Kingdom Limited Companies and LLPs